nabil931260/nabil931260/README.md

-# Hi there, I'm Nabil Fadili 👋

-## Computer Science Student | Full Stack Developer | Machine Learning Enthusiast
+## Computer Science Student

-I'm a passionate Computer Science student at the University of Texas at Dallas, expected to graduate in December 2025.
-I love building innovative solutions and exploring new technologies.
+I'm a passionate Computer Science student at the University of Texas at Dallas, expected to graduate in May 2026.

 ### 🛠️ Technologies & Tools